gao-hongnan/omniverse/omnivault/transformer/README.md

 While model, optimizer and scheduler's state dict is more or less deterministic, things like `DataLoader` and `Sampler` are not.
 Furthermore, the dataloader will shuffle every epoch if you set `shuffle=True`.
-This means that when you resume from a checkpoint, and the spunned up `DataLoader` will shuffle the data in a different order, which will lead to different results.
+This means that when you resume from a checkpoint, the spun up `DataLoader` will shuffle the data in a different order, which will lead to different results.
 Even if you set `shuffle=False`, other parts such as `LayerNorm` and `Dropout` layers will still behave differently due to the random seed not being set within each epoch.